-264. Transcription analysis of genes related to ion transport were downregulated in the colons (Cftr, nkcc1, Nhem, and SLC26A) and ileums (Ano1, Cftr, nkcc1, Nhem, and SLC26A) of treated mice at the highest dose.
+Cftr, nkcc1, Nhem, and SLC26A) of treated mice at the highest dose.
 Altered structure of the gut microbiota were also observed.
-The relative abundance of Firmicutes and β-proteobacteria in the 100 μg PS-MPs/mL treated group and 21Fumarylacetoacetate: a metabolic enzyme that catalyses the last step of tyrosine catabolism.

-α-proteobacteria and γ-proteobacteria in the 1,000 μg PS-MPs/mL treated group, were significantly decreased when compared to the control group.
-KEGG analysis22 was performed to understand the differences in the metabolic pathways of functional genes in the microbial community between treated and non-treated groups.
+The relative abundance of Firmicutes and β-proteobacteria in the 100 μg PS-MPs/mL treated group and α-proteobacteria and γ-proteobacteria in the 1,000 μg PS-MPs/mL treated group, were significantly decreased when compared to the control group.
+KEGG analysis16 was performed to understand the differences in the metabolic pathways of functional genes in the microbial community between treated and non-treated groups.
 From this analysis, pyruvate and tyrosine metabolism, fatty acid biosynthesis and bacterial invasion of epithelial cells were predicted.